A city fit for the future

 Stay in touch and get involved

-We're keen to involve the community as we go, so we will be sending updates when there are opportunities to get involved or have your say.
-You can see the latest email updates below.
+We've involved the community as the project progressed, and updates were sent when there were opportunities to get involved or have your say.
+You can read the enewsletter updates.

 Got questions about the project?
 Email ngaioconnections@wcc.govt.nz